-Here are the technical skills and soft skills that security industry professionals say are the most important for building a successful career -- and putting organizations in the best position to remain effective.
+Here are the technical skills and soft skills that security industry professionals said are the most important for building a successful career -- and for putting organizations in the best position to remain effective.

 Top technical skills needed to advance your cybersecurity career

 - Threat intelligence analysis.
-There are any number of threat intelligence tools on the market, but people who can use the tools properly and contextualize and analyze threat trends are in short supply.
+There are any number of threat intelligence tools on the market, but people who can use the tools properly and contextualize and analyze security threat trends are in short supply.
 Companies tend to have a hard time finding people with this talent -- and an even harder time training them.
 The job requires strong analytical skills, curiosity and the ability to handle high-stakes pressure.
 Threat intelligence experts are skilled in analyzing digital forensics.
 They often have some programming skills, especially in Python.
-Security people interested in this area can develop experience working on incident response teams where many of these skills also come into play.
+Security people interested in this area can develop experience working on incident response teams, where many of these skills also come into play.
 There is also a growing need in this area for people who understand the threats affecting machine learning and AI environments.

 - Penetration testing/red teaming.
 People with pen testing/red teaming skills are offensive security types -- experts who can go into companies and tell them what's broken and how to fix it.
-It takes several years of training and experience to do this work well, and that's why companies also have a hard time finding these people.
+It takes several years of training and experience to do this work well, and that's why companies have a hard time finding these people.
 The best pen testers believe that they can hack anything.
 It takes a lot of confidence and bravado, but it also requires a lot of skill that's gained in the classroom, in hands-on seminars and on the job.
 There's also an increased need for blue teamers, or people who work as defenders.

 - Mobile-remote computing.
 Here's a skill that many may argue should go up higher on the list.
-Certainly, during 2020's work-from-home period, security teams spent the bulk of their time rolling out VPNs or managing Remote Desktop Protocol (RDP) servers so employees could access corporate applications from home.
-Even though there's some light at the end of the tunnel with news of a series of vaccines, companies will not send their employees back to the office right away.
-Many companies may find that the work-from-home model works well for them, so security teams will need people who understand how to manage VPNs and RDP servers and work with people on how to segment their home networks for greater security.
+Certainly, during 2020's COVID-19 work-from-home period, security teams spent the bulk of their time rolling out VPNs or managing Remote Desktop Protocol (RDP) servers so employees could access corporate applications from home.
+Even though there's some light at the end of the tunnel as more people have been vaccinated and life has returned to a more normal pace, companies are still mostly supporting hybrid work situations.
+Many companies have found that the work-from-home model works well for them, so security teams continue to need people who understand how to manage VPNs and RDP servers and work with people on how to segment their home networks for greater security.